GateHouse Media: Bankruptcy, bailout and restructuring

 On September 4, 2013, News Corp announced that it would sell the Dow Jones Local Media Group, a group of 33 local newspapers, to Newcastle Investment Corp, an affiliate of Fortress, for $87 million.
 The newspapers were operated by GateHouse Media following the purchase.
 CEO Robert James Thomson indicated that the newspapers "were not strategically consistent with the emerging portfolio" of the company, which had been formed as a spin-off of News Corporation.

 By 2013, GateHouse Media grew, operating in 330 markets across 21 states, but they found themselves in a debt situation that would prohibit future growth.
 The company filed for Chapter 11 bankruptcy in U.S. Bankruptcy Court in Wilmington, Delaware on September 27, 2013.
 It listed assets of $433.7 million and debt of $1.3 billion.
 The planned bankruptcy centered on restructuring the Fortress News Corp deal.
 Fortress owned 52% of GateHouse debt.
 Gatehouse re-emerged from the planned bankruptcy in November 2013.
 In the restructured plan, Gatehouse stock was cancelled and a new holding company for the parent, New Media Investment Group, Inc., was formed.
 The terms involved the cancellation of shares of Gatehouse, but those owners receiving warrants to buy shares in New Media Investment Group Inc.

-Subsequently, Gatehouse Media acquired several newspaper groups between 2014 and 2017, including Halifax, Stephens Media, Calkins Media and Morris Publications.
-They also acquired Dolan Media Group and Journal Multimedia, adding business publications to their portfolio.
-The combined group of business publications was rebranded as BridgeTower Media.

-The GateHouse Media corporate strategy continues to focus on acquiring and operating traditional local media businesses and transforming them from print-centric operations to multimedia operations.
-As of April 2018, GateHouse Media was publishing 144 daily newspapers, 684 community publications, and over 569 local market websites in 38 states.